tiepdotme/bodhinyana-group.github.io/_posts/2016-11-09-to-be-confirmed.markdown

 ---
 layout: post
-title: When is the best time to meditate?
+title: How much is enough?
 date: 2016-11-09 19:30:00
-leader: Pat
+leader: Simon
 ---